 Schools undergoing accreditation are assigned an Accreditation Director and an academic mentor.
 These individuals play a supportive role in ensuring the school’s development and measurement of its impact metrics are used to meet BGA’s accreditation criteria.

 Institutions are expected to provide relevant, measurable metrics under each dimension of the CIM.
 The number may vary significantly from one institution to another.
-However, it is recommended that between 5 to 10 impact metrics are developed, where at least one references one of the UN SDG’s.
+However, it is recommended that 10 impact metrics are developed, where at least three reference the UN SDG’s.
 Institutions are required to provide at least three years’ worth of data to effectively showcase measurable changes, though it is recommended to provide more if additional years of data are available.

 Being able to effectively measure an institution’s impact on a range of stakeholders helps to inform them of their strengths and weaknesses.
 It also ensures that a Business School is achieving its mission, alongside building trust among stakeholders.